Kleindienst v. Mandel: Impact

 Kleindienst v.
 Mandel was cited by the 9th Circuit three-judge appeals panel on February 9, 2017, in Washington v.
 Trump, with regard to an executive order concerning the restriction of immigration from certain stipulated countries.
 In that case the government relied on language from Mandel that embraces the proposition that "when the Executive exercises immigration authority 'on the basis of a facially legitimate and bona fide reason, the courts will [not] look behind the exercise of that discretion.'"
 The court instead held that the Mandel standard involved a "congressionally enumerated standard" and its application to an individual visa application rather than what it considered to be the "President's promulgation of sweeping immigration policy".
 They concluded that "courts can and do review constitutional challenges to the substance and implementation of immigration policy."

-The Supreme Court later relied in part on Kleindienst v.
-Mandel in upholding the Trump immigration restriction in Trump v.
-Hawaii (2018), overruling the 9th Circuit.
+The Supreme Court in Trump v.
+Hawaii (2018) later relied in part on Kleindienst v.
+Mandel, overruling the 9th Circuit, to uphold executive orders of the First Trump Administration that restricted certain foreign nationals from entering the United States.